DeepChainBio/bio-transformers/docs/source/getting_started/install.rst

 1. Clone `Bio-transformers`_ and create a virtual environment using `Anaconda`_ / `Miniconda`_ (**recommended**).
 2. Clone `Bio-transformers`_ and build a docker image using the provided docker file. (**not implemented**)
-3. Install directly from PyPI release without cloning `DeepReg`_.
+3. Install directly from PyPI release without cloning `Buio-transformers`_.

 Install via Conda